haishanh/hs-marked-extra/README.md

 </div>
 ```

+In the above example, the word "note" is considered as level, the string "Don't forget to drink water" is considered as title.

 If the title is being omitted, then the level string will be the title(with 1st letter capitalized).
+So

 ```text
 !!! danger